Confuzu/CivitAI-Model-grabber/README.md

 # Civit-Model-grabber
-The script downloads models (such as Lora, Lycoris, Embedding, etc.) and related images from a given CivitAI username, organizing them into appropriate directories and maintaining details in a text file.
+The script Supports different download types: Lora, Checkpoints, Embeddings, Training Data, Other, or All and related images from a given CivitAI username, organizing them into appropriate directories and maintaining details in a text file.

 It's designed to download only the files that are not already present in the specified username's folder.
 If the user uploads new models, running the script again will download only the newly uploaded files.